Shopify/shopify_app/README.md

 ### Changes to `ShopifyApp::LoginProtection`
 `ShopifyApp::LoginProtection`

-if you are using `ShopifyApp::LoginProtection#shop_session` in your code, it will need to be changed to `ShopifyApp::LoginProtection#activate_shopify_session`
+- CHANGE if you are using `ShopifyApp::LoginProtection#shopify_session` in your code, it will need to be changed to `ShopifyApp::LoginProtection#activate_shopify_session`
+- CHANGE if you are using `ShopifyApp::LoginProtection#clear_shop_session` in your code, it will need to be changed to `ShopifyApp::LoginProtection#clear_shopify_session`

 ### Notes
 You do not need a user model; a shop session is fine for most applications.